danjelalura/danjelalura/README.md

 Here are some ideas to get you started:
 -->

-- 🔭 I’m currently working on my bachelor's thesis.
+- 🔭 I’m currently working on my bachelor's thesis: "Deep Learning Enabled Emotion Classification and Sentiment Analysis on News Headlines"
 - 🌱 I’m currently learning how to teach machines.
 - 👯 I’m looking to collaborate on initiatives that improve diversity and inclusion in tech.
 - 🤔 I’m looking for help with deep-learning-powered NLP.